raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 However, future circumstances may create situations where other RCODE values are appropriate in Retry Delay requests, so clients MUST be prepared to accept Retry Delay requests with any RCODE value.

+An acknowledgement is not desired for a Retry Delay Operation TLV and the TLV Acknowledgement bit MUST be cleared in the request.

 ## Use as a Modifier TLV